sebi-85/apyt/doc/source/installation.rst

 Installation instructions
 =========================

-The simplest way to install the APyT package is using the official PyPi (testing) repository.
+The simplest way to install the |apyt| is using the official PyPI repository:

 .. code-block:: bash

-    pip3 install --extra-index-url https://test.pypi.org/simple/ apyt
+    pip3 install apyt

 This command will also install all required dependencies.